 Students work with Brooke Klinger, Program Associate Inbound Exchange and Campus Engagement, to register for classes in advance of their semesters of study.
 View the Course Catalog in NEST for a list of all available classes.

-Note that international Exchange/Visiting students are not allowed to take more than one course taught online.
+Note that international Exchange/Visiting students are not allowed to take courses taught fully online.

 - Fall Courses are published early April